How to Turn On WiFi Calling

 Furthermore, enabling WiFi calling may even help reduce costs and help you save money.
 Because you won't be using as much data via WiFi calling, you'll be less at risk of an overage fee or having to refill your data.
 For more tips and ways to save money, refer to our guide on how to lower your cell phone bill.

 This article is a part of a series of guides on enabling WiFi throughout the house and beyond.
-To learn more, check out our step-by-step instructions to getting WiFi in your car.
+To learn more, check out our step-by-step instructions for getting WiFi in your car.